-- The operator shall have formalised a contract with the manufacturer and the potential distributor(s) - Not delegate any obligation or liability that is the responsibility of the importer's activity: the importer is solely responsible for the obligations incumbent on it under the Regulation. - Not be delegated any obligation or liability that is the responsibility of the activity of other economic operators: the latter are solely responsible for the obligations incumbent on them under the Regulation.
+- The operator shall have formalised a contract with the manufacturer and the potential distributor(s) - Not delegate any obligation or responsibility falling within the scope of the importer's activity: the importer remains solely responsible for the obligations incumbent thereto under the regulation and which cannot be delegated. - Not be delegated any responsibility relating to the activity of other economic operators: they remain solely responsible for the obligations incumbent thereto under the regulation.